ekansa/open-context-py/README.md

 Licensing:
 ==================
-All the source code specific to this project is licensed uner a GNU-GPL license (v.
+All the source code specific to this project is licensed under a GNU-GPL license (v.
 3) http://www.gnu.org/licenses/gpl.html

 All the usually liability waivers and disclaimers about using this code at your own considerable risk apply.